arthur-jacquin/edit/philosophy.md

 ### Feature-stable

 edit is not meant to grow indefinitely.
-It has a finite number of carefully chosen features.
-These can be all discovered by doing the 10 minute tutorial (`make tutor`) or reading the configuration file, where a key is associated to each command.
+It has a finite number of carefully chosen features, that are all explained in the tutorial.
 It avoids the feeling of being overwhelmed by the number of features, which can happen when starting to use vim.
-If you're new to advanced text editing, no need to master all of them at first read, but you know what exists and where to find the information.
-The learning curve is therefore pretty gentle, unless you want to dig into it faster than needed.

 ## User experience design choices